jzleetcode/jzleetcode.github.io/src/content/blog/cheatsheet-windows-development.md

 System.ComponentModel.Win32Exception: The trust relationship between this workstation and the primary domain failed
 ```

-Try to log in with `user@domain.net` and password.
+You may need to log in with `user@domain.net` and password for Auth and remember to connect to VPN.

 ```shell
 C:\Windows\System32>installutil.exe C:\Users\<user>\<path>\Source\...\bin\Service2.exe